 - Those who cannot tolerate other types of films (severe gaggers).

 The combination of 2D panoramic and 3D imaging technology allows for extensive use in routine dental imaging.
-The American Dental Association recommends 'an individualized radiographic examination consisting of posterior bitewings with panoramic examination' as part of a comprehensive dental examination* as part of a comprehensive dental examination.
+The American Dental Association recommends 'an individualized radiographic examination consisting of posterior bitewings with panoramic examination' as part of a comprehensive dental examination.
 The reduced radiation exposure, through a localized field view, makes the system ideal for routine use.
 The seamless switch to 3D allows our dentists to immediately view further areas of interest such as:

 - Surgery sites